AhmedWaleedElFar/landing-page/README.md

 4. How to view the project

 ### Introduction
 This project is designed to help me practice and solidify my skills in HTML and CSS.
-The goal is to recreate a landing page based on provided design images, focusing on layout, styling, and responsiveness (desktop-only for now).
-I also took the opportunity to personalize the content and images to make the project more unique.
+The goal is to recreate a landing page based on provided design images (design.png), focusing on layout and styling.

 ### Project Requirements
 -Recreate a landing page from provided design images.